ggxchain/ggxnode/SECURITY.md

 ## Supported versions

-Currently, only the latest master commit pin is supported.
+Currently, only the latest polkadot-v0.9.35 commit pin is supported.
 This will be extended back to releases as soon as we fix the Substrate release pipeline.

 ## Reporting vulnerabilities